-Corporate Strategy Corporate Strategy Priority action Lead Member Our focus: Key activity 2016-19 By the end of 2018/19 officer Representative 2.
+Corporate Strategy Our focus: Corporate Strategy Key activity 2016-19 Priority action By the end of 2018/19 Lead officer Member Representative 2.
 Retain, develop and recruit the right people in the right place at the right time, with the right resources Develop and implement a workforce plan We will be implementing our Workforce Plan, monitoring progress and taking corrective action as appropriate.
 Theresa Reid - Head of Human Resources Andrew McCloy - Chair of ARP